Ryushe/hyprswap/README.md

 > currently only supports up to 3 monitors

 > [!IMPORTANT]
-> Before changing the monitor workspace IF swapped run `hyprswap --correct` or set manually
-> This is necessary due to how Hyprland manages the monitors
+> Before changing the monitor workspace IF swapped run `hyprswap --correct` or set manually, this is necessary due to how Hyprland manages the monitors
 > If you forget checkout the [fix](#issues-and-fixes)

 ## installation